Digital Analog

 Make it exactly

 CNC, by hand, or a little software when the idea demands it.
-Then it actually stands up.
+He actually builds the thing.

 Ships · Digital